Tanium Named a Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Management Tools

-EMERYVILLE, Calif.--(BUSINESS WIRE)--Tanium today announced it is recognized as a Leader in the 2026 Gartner Magic Quadrant for Endpoint Management Tools1.
-Check back for a complimentary copy of the full report soon!
+EMERYVILLE, Calif.--(BUSINESS WIRE)--Tanium, a leader in Autonomous IT, announced today it has been recognized as a Leader in the inaugural 2026 Gartner Magic Quadrant for Endpoint Management Tools.1

-As cyber risk continues to rise, Tanium sees its Autonomous IT Platform as a critical solution for IT and security operations teams grappling with unprecedented complexity in managing and securing the diverse endpoints across their environments.
-Tanium believes its unified platform that brings together endpoint management and security is essential for helping organizations tackle these challenges, accelerate decision agility and reduce costs.
-Tanium is committed to leveraging AI and real-time intelligence across endpoint management, exposure management and security operations to make organizations unstoppable.

-Gartner delivers actionable, objective insight to executives and their teams.
-Its expert guidance and tools enable faster, smarter decisions and stronger performance on an organization’s mission-critical priorities.

-The Gartner Magic Quadrant evaluates vendors based on their Ability to Execute and Completeness of Vision.
-Tanium is honored to be included among the recognized vendors in this important report.
-Learn more about the Magic Quadrant.
+Tanium believes this recognition reflects the strength of its industry-leading Autonomous IT Platform which unifies IT operations and security in a single solution, driven by AI and real-time intelligence.

+“Autonomous IT is redefining endpoint management which transitions manual, tool-centric approaches to AI-driven, automated operations built on trust and real‑time intelligence,” said Matt Quinn, chief technology officer at Tanium.
+“We believe the recognition by Gartner as a Leader in this Magic Quadrant underscores Tanium’s commitment to helping customers make their organizations unstoppable through our Autonomous IT Platform.”

+To learn more about Tanium’s Autonomous IT Platform, visit: https://www.tanium.com/autonomous-it-platform and request a demo.

+Gartner and Magic Quadrant are trademarks of Gartner, Inc. and/or its affiliates.

-Gartner does not endorse any vendor, product or service depicted in its research publications, and does not advise technology users to select only those vendors with the highest ratings or other designation.
-Gartner research publications consist of the opinions of Gartner’s research organization and should not be construed as statements of fact.
-Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.
-GARTNER is a registered trademark and service mark of Gartner, Inc. and/or its affiliates in the U.S. and internationally.
-MAGIC QUADRANT is a registered trademark of Gartner, Inc. and/or its affiliates and is used herein with permission.
-All rights reserved.
+Gartner does not endorse any company, vendor, product or service depicted in its publications, and does not advise technology users to select only those vendors with the highest ratings or other designation.
+Gartner publications consist of the opinions of Gartner’s business and technology insights organization and should not be construed as statements of fact.
+Gartner disclaims all warranties, expressed or implied, with respect to this publication, including any warranties of merchantability or fitness for a particular purpose.

 About Tanium